nokia-wroclaw/innovative-project-jackdaw/README.md

 ## 1. Project goals
-The goal is to create PoC for platform for streaming calculation using Kafka and Docker in microservices architecture.
+The goal is to create PoC for platform performing streaming calculation using Kafka and Docker in microservices architecture.
 This platform will allow to perform Big Data Calculation in Streaming mode.
 For the final product a web application responsible for data visualization will be created.

 We used a [dataset](https://www.kaggle.com/ramirobentes/flights-in-brazil) representing flights from and to Brasil as an example.